RioAngele/MyLazyVim/README.md

 but I always want to make some things for myself which escape the `lazyvim`.

-so I decided to leave this project and make a new project for myself .
+so I decided to change this project name

-so this one is not updated.
+I do something  for my config.